 But when using final fields with Hibernate you should be extra careful how you declare them.

 HashCode and equals implementations are hard.
-Usually it’s tricky to properly implement hashCode and equals method to fully fulfill contract from java documentation.
-I’m going to focus on just one point from the hashCode contract:
+Usually, it’s tricky to properly implement hashCode and equals method to fully fulfill contract from Java documentation.
+I’m going to focus on just one the point from the hashCode contract:

 whenever it is invoked on the same object more than once during an execution of a Java application, the hashCode method must consistently return the same integer.